 The best programming languages for the backend

 Are you still looking for a programming language that you can use for the backend of your planned programming project?
 Then you've come to the right place, because we'll introduce you to eight different backend languages and their advantages.
-Hopefully, you will quickly find the right development language for your application.
+Hopefully, you will quickly find the right development language that is suitable for your application.

 You can expect the following content in this blog post:

-- What programming language types are there?
+- What types of programming languages are there?

 - The application backend